polystat/py2eo/README.md

 This is a translator of Python to [EOLANG](https://www.eolang.org).

-The project is in the module python/python3.

 `mvn test` should work, the CI log may also help with commands to run.

+To run EO code you need to copy `.eo` files to `test/src/main/eo` and run `cd ./test && mvn clean test`

 The python3 module is also buildable in IDEA with the followin configuration at least: ubuntu 20.04 (important!), scala-2.13.6 (important!), jdk 1.8, python3 for tests.

 ## Project structure

 - py2eo - root maven project
-   - python3 - maven project of translator from Python3 to EO
     - test - maven project for run generated EO code via `eo-maven-plugin`, also contains Python files for tests
     - Java - directory with sources
        - Tests.scala - main tests file

-For run EO code you need copy `.eo` files to `python3/test/src/main/eo` and run `cd ./python3/test && mvn clean test`